-Inflation Rate in Tunisia increased to 5 percent in February from 4.80 percent in January of 2026.
+Inflation Rate in Tunisia remained unchanged at 5 percent in March.
 Inflation Rate in Tunisia averaged 5.41 percent from 1963 until 2026, reaching an all time high of 16.70 percent in July of 1982 and a record low of -1.90 percent in June of 1970.
 This page provides - Tunisia Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Tunisia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.
+Tunisia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on April of 2026.

-Inflation Rate in Tunisia increased to 5 percent in February from 4.80 percent in January of 2026.
-Inflation Rate in Tunisia is expected to be 4.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Tunisia Inflation Rate is projected to trend around 6.20 percent in 2027, according to our econometric models.
+Inflation Rate in Tunisia remained unchanged at 5 percent in March.
+Inflation Rate in Tunisia is expected to be 5.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Tunisia Inflation Rate is projected to trend around 4.60 percent in 2027 and 4.70 percent in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast